 Ressler knows sheer numbers alone do not guarantee success in a stealth attack.

-I think nine elite warriors inside the horse constitutes a strike force that was entirely adequate to their mission, which was simply to get the gates of the city open.
+Ressler: I think 9 elite warriors inside the horse constitutes a strike force that was entirely adequate to their mission, which was simply to get the gates of the city open.

 It would need to be small enough to appear unthreatening.

-It's a little over thirteen feet tall and less than seven feet wide.
+Narrator: It's a little more than 13 feet tall and less than 7 feet wide.

-I've designed my Trojan horse to be small enough to fit inside the south gate of Troy.
+Ressler: I've designed my Trojan Horse to be small enough to fit inside the south gate of Troy.

-Homer tells us they used a Trojan horse to get in by hiding their men inside this huge wooden animal.
+Cline: Homer tells us they used a Trojan Horse to get in by hiding their men inside this huge, wooden animal.

-I frankly would be surprised if the Trojans would fall for that, at the very least if would wanna knock and say anybody there?
+I frankly would be surprised if the Trojans would fall for that.

-According to Homer's account, the horse does go through the gate and the siege reaches its bloody end.
+Narrator: According to Homer's account, the horse does go through the gate, and the siege reaches its bloody end.